ntoll/sann/README.md

 `examples/snaike/train.py` file.

-Use the `evolve` function in combination with a fitness function and halting function to generate an evolved ANN.
+Use the `evolve` function in combination with a fitness function and halting function to run a genetic algorithm that evolves ANN.
 This is the minimal viable way of using `evolve`:

 ```python
 evolved_population = sann.evolve(